 In inversions like headstand and handstand, we turn upside down.
-Though we ground through our hands and shoulders instead of our feet and legs, we must still find a way to stay rooted and strong so we don’t fall over.
+Though we ground through our hands and shoulders instead of our feet and legs, we still need to find a way to stay rooted and strong so we don’t fall over.
 Sometimes we do fall over.
-Eventually we fall over less frequently and then, hardly ever if at all.
+Eventually we fall over less frequently and then, rarely if at all.

 Then in yoga, as in life, there are new challenges.
 Next up for me is to do either of these inversions in the middle of a room instead of inches from the wall.
 Perhaps I’ll reach that milestone soon.
 But whatever happens, I know the important thing is to stay grounded and face the fear, whether I’m able to do the pose or not.
-The important thing, at least at first, is finding the courage to try.
+The important first step is finding the courage to try.

 Would you like to explore more yoga topics in depth—perhaps with a group of yoga friends?
 Get your copy of Yoga Circles, A Guide to Creating Community off the Mat.
 You’ll find lots of topics and activities for living the yoga lifestyle and enjoying time with like-minded yogis!
 Click here to order!